 1. Thumb Touches

-Thumb touches help to align coordination between the thumb and forefingers and also raise blood flow back to the fingers.
+Thumb touches exercises for computer users help to align coordination between the thumb and forefingers and also raise blood flow back to the fingers.

 Hold the hands outwards with the palms towards the ceiling